euro-ix/rfc8950-ixp/examples/Juniper_JunOS.md

 The router is visible with its loopback interface IPv4 address.

+If an IPv4 address is configured on the interface, this address will be used in traceroutes.

 ### What happens if peer is not configured to use RFC8950 next hops?

 If extended next-hop cannot be negotiated, neither IPv4 routes can be received not advertised.
 Status can be checked: